Licensing Student Projects

 As of August, 2023, students in a course must buy the license specified for that course.
 Upgrading the student project in some other way is not sufficient.

-Teacher or Institute Pays for Upgrades
+Institute Pays for Licenses

 Institute Pays